Kalapuya High School: Academics

 Students typically arrive at Kalapuya severely credit deficient, having not been successful in a traditional high school setting.
 Some students had completely dropped out before enrolling at Kalapuya.
 But the small cohorts and individualized attention, engaging programs, required professional internships and college credit courses, and devoted staff have helped more KHS students graduate with a high school diploma.
 In 2008, 4% of the school's seniors received a high school diploma.
 By 2016, the graduation rate among students with four years of high school had jumped to 32%, a remarkable figure given students' challenging academic standing upon entering KHS and the fact that Kalapuya does not hand out cheap or giveaway credits.
 The five-year completion rate had climbed to 65% by 2016.

 Bethel Farm

 Principal Stefan Aumack proposed the development of the Bethel Farm on open and unused land between Kalapuya and Prairie Mountain School.
 With district support, generous donations, and grant funding the Farm broke ground in spring 2016.
 It now features a barn with rooftop solar panels, hoop house, instructional raised garden beds, demonstration solar panels, a composting area, and is run by a Farm Manager.

 In partnership with the Eugene Water and Electric Board, the Farm is also an emergency water station site.
 Taking advantage of the Farm's existing well, EWEB has installed a larger pump that will be supplemented with a back-up generator in case of an electric outage.
-The site will be able to deliver water to our community during an emergency.
+The site will be able to deliver water to the Bethel community during an emergency.